BayRanger/sensor_fusion/08-graph-optimization/REPORT.md

 ## Task 2

 After disabling the usage of IMU, the result has also been obviously improved after optimization.
-From the observation of the map, the improvement could not been easily observed...
+But the perfromance is worse than the one with IMU as expected.

 optimized benchmark